dialbak/4-linux_/README.md

 **Pipe & Grep:**

 Grep Command:

 - `grep [pattern]` = Searches for a particular pattern of characters and displays all lines that contain that pattern

 More piping examples/use cases:

 - `history | grep sudo` = Look for any commands of history commands, which have 'sudo' word in it
 - `history | grep "sudo chmod"` = Look for any commands of history commands, which have 'sudo chmod' phrase in it
 - `history | grep sudo | less` = History output will pass output to grep and filter for 'sudo' and this output will again be piped or passed to less program
 - `ls /usr/bin/ | grep java` = Filter ls output for java
 - `cat Documents/java-app/config.yaml | grep ports` = See all 'ports' occurences in config.yaml file

 **Redirects in Linux:**

 - `>` = Redirect Operator = Takes the output from the previous command and sends it to a file that you give

 Different redirects examples/use cases:

 - `history | grep sudo > sudo-commands.txt` = Redirect output into a 'sudo-commands.txt' file
-- `cat sudo-commands.txt > sudo-rm-commands.txt` = Redirect output of 'sudo-commands.txt' file into 'sudo-rm-commands.txt' file
+- `cat sudo-commands.txt > sudo-rm-commands.txt` = Redirect output of 'sudo-commands.txt' file into '
+  sudo-rm-commands.txt' file
-- `history | grep rm > sudo-rm-commands.txt` = Redirect output of filtered history commands into existing 'sudo-rm-commands.txt' file.
+- `history | grep rm > sudo-rm-commands.txt` = Redirect output of filtered history commands into existing '
+  sudo-rm-commands.txt' file.
 Note: Contents of file will be _overwritten_
-- `history | grep rm >> sudo-rm-commands.txt` = Redirect output of filtered history commands into existing 'sudo-rm-commands.txt' file.
+- `history | grep rm >> sudo-rm-commands.txt` = Redirect output of filtered history commands into existing '
+  sudo-rm-commands.txt' file.
 Note: Contents of file will be _appended_

 </details>